Update– February 2nd, 2021 – Added some edits, paragraphs, and scripture.

 Sin was not something Satan created.
 Sin existed when Lucifer fell.

 With Eve and Adam, they were tempted with becoming wise, knowing good and evil.
 The fruit appealed to the sight, and the tree itself looked desirable.
-These are all parts of the lust of the flesh.
-The eyes, the stomach, and the mind.
-Before sin, they felt no shame.
+These are all parts of the lust of the flesh, the eyes, the stomach, and the mind.
+Temptation is not a sin, but temptation can lead to us falling in sin.
+Before sin, Adam and Eve felt no shame.
 They knew no evil.
 (Genesis Ch.3)

 Now, evil would forever place itself within the core of the Earth and God’s people.